 In addition, potential Latin American and African opportunities are being pursued.
 They remain areas of interest with investors expecting activity in the regions to grow.
 However, it looks like the developed economy market of North America remains the area with by far the greatest interest.

 Were survey respondents keen on doing deals in the emerging markets?

-Our survey results show 100% of private equity investors currently active in the sector expect to become more involved in Asia-Pacific, while 80% and 65% are also looking at Africa and Latin America, respectively.
+Our survey results show 100 percent of private equity investors currently active in the sector expect to become more involved in Asia-Pacific, while 80 percent and 65 percent are also looking at Africa and Latin America, respectively.

 What is the outlook for Africa?

 Private equity deal-making is set to grow in Africa.
-While only 1% of our private equity respondents are currently active in Africa, a significant 80% of respondents are expecting activity to increase on the continent as infrastructure expands, trade routes open up and regulatory systems improve.
+While only 1 percent of our private equity respondents are currently active in Africa, a significant 80 percent of respondents are expecting activity to increase on the continent as infrastructure expands, trade routes open up and regulatory systems improve.

 What are the top concerns among respondents, and how do they relate to the oil and gas sector(s)?

 Oil price volatility remains a top concern for private equity players looking at the oil and gas sector.

 No one wants to be caught entering the market at the wrong time.
 The lower-for-longer consensus, however, is easing short-term concerns and setting the stage for increased investment by the first half of 2017.